mcandre/hello-vagrant/README.md

 This handy [Cucumber](https://github.com/cucumber) test ensures the trillion-dollar Hello application meets quality control requirements: the app must say `Hello Vagrant!`

 Senior Quality Assurance Officer Jill still has Ruby 1.9 and Windows XP on her work computer, for supporting a legacy Goodbye World app she still maintains.
 She could use RVM to install Ruby 2.0 for Hello app, but neither RVM nor Cucumber work well in Windows.
-Fortunately, she's able to boot up and run Cucumber anyway, with Vagrant.
+What's worse, she prefers to manage her Ruby dependencies with [Bundler](http://bundler.io/), rather than leaving it to Ops to handle the details.
+Fortunately, she's able to boot up and run Cucumber anyway, with a collection of tiny configuration scripts: Vagrant to Puppet to Bundler, that keep everything running smoothly.

     C:\> vagrant up
     C:\> vagrant ssh